Earth Day | GOING GREEN AT HOME

 - Quick Tie System and Tall Wall Sheathing

-- 2×6 Exterior Walls with Icynene Spray Foam Insulation In Exterior Walls & Attic
+- 2×6 Exterior Walls with Spray Foam Insulation In Exterior Walls, Attic & Garage Ceiling

 - Low-VOC Paint Coatings

-These energy efficient homes aren’t exclusive to Living Dunes.
-The GREEN home experts at CRG Companies can design and construct any home to be as green as you want it to be.
-Resulting in sustainable and energy efficient homes, BEING GREEN is a key design and construction principle.
+These energy-efficient homes aren’t exclusive to Living Dunes.
+The new home experts at CRG can design and construct any home to be as efficient as you want it to be.

-BEING GREEN is at among the core values that guide every decision we make at CRG.
-As a Myrtle Beach custom home builder, we believe in building and construction practices that go beyond the industry standards in order to design homes that are both sustainable and energy efficient.
-It's a team effort to decrease our overall impact on the envoronment while building quality homes that will sustain generations.
+As a Myrtle Beach custom home builder, we believe in building and construction practices that go beyond industry standards in order to design homes that are both sustainable and energy efficient.
+It's a team effort to decrease our overall impact on the environment while building quality homes that will sustain generations.

 Whether you're thinking of going GREEN for your existing or new Myrtle Beach home, there are many ways to make your household more energy efficient and environmentally friendly.
-The list of design and technology options go far beyond this list and our team of GREEN home experts can help!
 Contact us today to discuss details on products and processes that can help you reduce the use and increase your energy and cost savings.